Woman on Wine with Amy Reiley

 If you’ve followed my column over the years, you’re probably wondering if I recently wandered face first into a glass wall.
 No, I haven’t suffered head trauma.
 Like my last recommendation, this one comes as a surprise even to me.
 But find me a wine critic who will deny the splendor of this 2008 and I’ll show you an oenophile with head trauma!
 This prestige cuvée is sensual, balanced, feminine without being “pretty.”
 It was bottle aged for 10 years before release.
 A harmonious blend of Pinot Noir and Chardonnay grapes, it offers notes of minerality, of spice, stone fruits and citrus.
 This wine is not only the best Champagne for a splurge, it might be the best Champagne in the world from its vintage.
 It is truly that good.

 NV Champagne Drapier Brut Nature

-Extra Brut and zero dosage wines are having a moment.
+Extra Brut and Brut Nature, or zero dosage wines, are having a moment.
 To be honest, I find a lot of wines in this category about as approachable as a glass of apple cider vinegar.
+Extra Brut Champagnes, wines made with little to no residual sugar, can be austere, with biting acidity.
 But Drapier’s version of a no dosage Champagne is rich and weighty with a nice blend of fruity and toasty notes.